This post contains affiliate links. Learn More

 Preparing Cabbage for Sauerkraut

-1. Wash the cabbage, taking off the looser outer leaves.
+- Wash the cabbage, taking off the looser outer leaves of the cabbage.
 Start with a nice tight head of cabbage, then cut the cabbage in half.

-2. Do it again, so you have four pieces, and cut out the core from each.
+- Do it again, so you have four wedges, and cut out the core from each.

-4. I just slice our thinly with a good kitchen knife.
+Layer the shredded cabbage into the crock and add salt. - I just slice our thinly with a good kitchen knife.
+You want very thin ribbons of cabbage.
 It doesn’t take long to get several heads of cabbage all ready for the crock.

-5. As the cabbage is layered, massage and pat it down firmly with your hand to remove as much air as possible.
+- As the cabbage is layered, massage and compact it down firmly with your hand to remove as much air as possible.
+You could use a wooden spoon, but the bottom of a mug works very well too.

 Fermenting the Sauerkraut